Teaching and Learning

 No one goes into teaching thinking it will be easy, but sometimes the pressures pile up and it can seem like an insurmountable challenge.
 No one trained to teach in a pandemic, either!

-Currently I am available to support schools, staff groups and even individual teachers to enjoy school life again.
+I am available to coach schools, staff groups and even individual teachers to enjoy school life again.
 With experience as a school governor, I have seen the whole process of school management and fully understand the need to play to everyone’s strengths, especially those of the wider community.

 I am available to support teachers and schools to feel better about what they do, as well as ask those BDQs to support moving on.